 Chemical Substances Undergoing Prioritization

-On March 20, 2019, EPA initiated the prioritization process by issuing a list of 40 chemical substances and began the effort to designate 20 substances as “high priority” for subsequent risk evaluation and to designate 20 substances as “low priority,” meaning that risk evaluation is not warranted at this time.
-Publication in the Federal Register activated a statutory requirement for EPA to complete the prioritization process in the next nine to twelve months, allowing EPA to designate 20 chemical substances as high priority and 20 chemical substances as low priority by December 2019.
+On March 20, 2019, EPA initiated the prioritization process by issuing a list of 40 chemical substances and began the effort to designate 20 substances as “high priority” for subsequent risk evaluation and to designate 20 substances as “low-priority,” meaning that risk evaluation is not warranted at this time.
+On December 20, 2019, EPA finalized the designation of the 20 high-priority chemicals.
+On February 20, 2020, EPA finalized the designation of the 20 low-priority chemicals.

-- Learn more about the 20 proposed Low-Priority Chemical Substances.
+- Learn more about the 20 high-priority chemical substances.

-- Learn more about the 20 proposed High-Priority Chemical Substances.
+- Learn more about the 20 low-priority chemical substances.

-- Read the March 2019 press releasing announcing the candidates for prioritization.
+- Read the March 2019 press release announcing the candidates for prioritization.

 - Read the March 2019 Federal Register notice inititating the prioritization process.